Connect with others who understand.

 Because DMTs modify aspects of the immune system to reduce MS attacks, infections are common side effects of many DMTs.
 An infection may lead to fever as the body tries to fight off the virus or bacteria.
 Below are DMTs that list infections as a common side effect, including the type of infection they may be associated with:

-• Cladribine (Mavenclad) — Respiratory infection
+• Cladribine (Mavenclad) — Respiratory infection and herpes infection

 • Ozanimod (Zeposia) — Upper respiratory tract infection and UTI

-MyMSTeam members have shared their experiences about fevers as a side effect of DMTs.
+MyMSTeam members have shared their experiences about fever as a side effect of DMTs.
 One member said, “I started an injected biologic DMT yesterday, and wow, I’m definitely having those flu-like symptoms.
 Can’t get rid of this fever!”
 Another shared, “My interferon shots for MS used to cause fevers.”

 Tips for Managing Fevers With MS